Tag: Good News

 Jesus promises a lighter yoke.
 The heaviness of Jeremiah’s yoke (and subsequently Hananiah’s) is ultimately based upon our pride.
 Jesus’ yoke is his pride.

 Another way to think of it is that if Jesus is paired with us, Jesus bears his and our weight.
-That is a very yoke indeed.
+That is a very light yoke indeed.

 ※Prayer※